Black Holes, Information and the Universal Coefficient Theorem: 4. Black Holes and the unitarity problem

-As a result, for any exact sequence $f_{i}\circ f_{i-1}=0$.
-Using this formulation, let $G$ and $K$ be two abstract groups.
+are solutions of the wave equation.
+Their form is correct and needs no modification when a topology change occurs.
+However, the general pairing of such fields in the context of a non-trivial topology must take into account the universal coefficient theorem.

+One may ask what happens if a structure of this form is used in order to map a space before and after the collapse of a dust cloud into a black hole.
+If the definition of the topology is such that points separated by a horizon are not defined to belong in the same open set then modifications must be implemented.
+Let $G$ and $K$ be two abstract groups.
 A group $\tilde{G}$ is said to be an extension of $G$ by $K$ if $K$ is an invariant subgroup of $\tilde{G}$ and $\tilde{G}/K=G$.
 In terms of exact sequences this means that

 is exact i.e. $K$ is injected into $\tilde{G}$ and $\tilde{G}$ is projected onto $G$ by the canonical homomorphism so that $G=\tilde{G}/K$.
 However, the mere knowledge of $K$ and $G$ does not define $\tilde{G}$ uniquely.
 In order to be able to discern extensions one has to define two exact sequences